vmware/vmware-aria-operations-integration-sdk/docs/get_started.md

        The package name will be used to set up the package used by the adapter and the directory structure of the project.</li>

     ???+ example
-        If your company name is `mycompany.com`, and you want to monitor `mytechnology`, you could enter `com.mycompany.mytechnology` as a package name.
+        If your company name is `mycompany.com`, and you want to monitor `mytechnology`, you could enter `com.mycompany.mytechnology` as the package name.
-        This will produce Java files with the following package directive:

-        ``` java
-        package com.mycompany.mytechnology;
-        ```

-        This will generate the file structure bellow:
+        This will generate the file structure below:

         ```shell
         src